gageml/gage-inspect/README.md

 Inspect AI is open source software used by the AI safety community, AI labs, and the general community for defining and running evaluations.

-Gage Inspect is similarly available as open source software under the [MIT] license.

 Gage Inspect works with [Gage CLI][cli], a set of command line tools that enable programmer workflows for building and improving Inspect AI tasks.

+Gage Inspect is available as open source software under the [MIT] license.

 Visit [Gage documentation][docs] for a more complete guide to using Gage.

+## Motivation

+Gage integrates with Inspect AI to enable eval drive development.
+Evaluation support is built into your code from day one.
+Measure in development and test to improve your application and establish baselines.
+Measure in production to catch regressions and outliers.

 ## Quick start